mode80/ready_player_zero/README.md

 ## Acknowledgements

 - Credit to M.J.
-Murray's [MAMEToolkit](https://github.com/M-J-Murray/MAMEToolkit) implementation for inspiration.
+Murray's [MAMEToolkit](https://github.com/M-J-Murray/MAMEToolkit) for inspiration.
-- Goals here are compatibility with the latest [MAME](https://github.com/mamedev/mame) release and to support a standard [Gym](https://gymnasium.farama.org/) interface.
+- Goals here are compatibility with the latest unmodified [MAME](https://github.com/mamedev/mame) release and to support a standard [Gym](https://gymnasium.farama.org/) interface.

 ## Contributing
 Contributions to improve the environment or add support for more games are welcome.
 Please submit a pull request or open an issue for discussion.